While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 Every year, Longwood Gardens in southeastern Pennsylvania decks itself out for the holiday season.
 One of the best holiday attractions in all of Pennsylvania, A Longwood Christmas should be on every PA travelers list.

-In 2018, their display will pay homage to the Christmas tree and visitors will be able to stroll through their large conservatory and the surrounding gardens to see their magnificent holiday displays.
-The display will run from Thanksgiving Day through early January.
+In 2019, their display will pay homage to the Christmas tree and visitors will be able to stroll through their large conservatory and the surrounding gardens to see their magnificent holiday displays.
+The display will run from mid-November through early January.

 For more information, check out our article on visiting Longwood Gardens during the holiday season.